kgatman/documentation/docs/ereg/automateddeployment.md

 ##### 0. Preparatory Steps

+* SSH into the server with `ssh openmrs@_SERVER_IP_ADDRESS`
 * First check to see if your server has internet connectivity with `ping github.com`

-* SSH into the server with `ssh openmrs@_SERVER_IP_ADDRESS`
+* If not try to check contents of resolv.conf in /etc/ by running the following command: cat /etc/resolv.conf.Normally you should see google.com nameserver pointing to its ip 8.8.8.8.Edit the file if name server is not configured in the file.
+* Nameserver(all in lowercase) 8.8.8.8.Ping 8.8.8.8 or google.com.After you may ping github.com just to make sure you are able to get packets from github.com

 * Then download all of the files need with `git clone https://github.com/eRegister/docs.git `